-About the Sculpting Patterns:
+About the sculpting patterns:

 Do you have to use paper mache to create sculptures with these patterns?

-Painting your finished paper mache sculpture:
+Painting your sculpture:

 You can use any type of paint that will work on paper.
 Most people use acrylic artists paint or craft paint.
 Chalk paint was used for the unicorn and bunny sculptures, and it gives them a soft-looking coat.

 You will want to wait until the paper mache is completely dry all the way through before painting, and be sure to give your sculpture plenty of time to dry – this is not an “instant” art form.

-Share your new sculpture:
+Share your new sculptures:

 When your sculpture is finished, we would love to see it!
 Please post a photo in the comments below, or come visit our community on the Daily Sculptors page and post a photo there.
 You’ll find a link to it at the top of the page.

-Do you have questions about these patterns?
+Do you have any questions?

 Just ask!
 I respond to every comment as quickly as I can.